Goat's Cheese Burgers

 - Turn every 4 mins, lowering heat if needed.
 IMPORTANT: Beef is cooked when no longer pink in the middle.

 - Remove pan from heat.
-Place some goat's cheese on top of each burger.
+Place goat's cheese on top of each burger.
 Cover and set aside until cheese is melted, 3-4 mins.

 TIP: Not a fan of goat's cheese?
 Don't worry, these burgers will still be delicious without!